-The Greek letter theta is used in mathematics as a variable usually associated with a measured angle.
+The Greek letter (theta) is used in math as a variable to represent a measured angle.
 For example, the symbol theta appears in the three main trigonometric functions: sine, cosine, and tangent as the input variable.

 In plain language, this represents the cosine function which takes in one argument represented by the variable .

 The cosine function returns the cosine of an angle provided in radians.
 In geometric terms, the function returns the ratio of the right-triangle's adjacent side over its hypotenuse.

 The sine function returns the sine of a number provided in radians.
 In geometric terms, the function returns the vertical component of the point formed by the angle on the unit circle.